facebookarchive/stripe_to_xero/readme.md

 # Changelog

+v2 - Move from casper to mechanize, making it easier to deploy on Heroku.

 v1 - Implements new refund calculation, adds better echoed text, uses Stripe's newish `expand` option to make 50 less API calls, and increase speed A LOT.

 # License

-Copyright (c) 2013, Vidpresso, Inc.
+Copyright (c) 2014, Vidpresso, Inc.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: